 - Gyeonggi English Program in Korea (GEPIK)- EPIK for the Gyeonggi Province, which surrounds Seoul.
 Same as SMOE, similar contract to EPIK but with some smaller changes.
 I know a friend who just switched from working in Gyeonggi to Jeollabuk because it was a 200,000 won pay difference per month.

 - Hagwon– Also known private academies.
 The hours are typically after school and can go to 9 or 10 at night.
 It’s much more of a business than a school, and you’ll ultimately work about 3x as hard as a public school teacher with 1/4 of the vacation time for the same salary or less.
 People have a very mixed bag of experiences.
+My friend Lauren talks about her hagwon experience here where she’s comparing TEFL jobs in Vietnam vs. Korea.

 - Teach and Learn Korea (TaLK)- With this program, basically half of everything outlined in an EPIK contract (hours, pay, vacation) and add in a few incentives.
 It’s geared more towards people wanting to learn more about Korea as they often have conferences, cultural experiences, etc.